sof202/ATACPeakCompare/README.md

-# ATAC Peak Compare
+# Peak Compare

-When using MACS3 to peak call ATAC-Seq, you may want to know if this peak is shared between each dataset.
-Due to the issues around short read data and the nature of how they manifest in ATAC-Seq data this task is made difficult.
+When using MACS3 to peak call data, you may want to know if this peak is shared between each dataset.
+Due to the issues around short read data and the nature of how they manifest in count based data this task is made difficult.
 A naive approach would be to just use a set operation on the output bed files of your two samples (intersection, for example).
 However, this approach has proven to be ineffective as peaks don't align nicely between datasets due to the dichotomous nature of peak calling (a base can be in a peak, or not in a peak).
 The purpose of this repository is to provide a metric that can be used to suggest if a peak is in both datasets (or not).

 This repostory contains a pipeline that peak calls two samples in the steps outlined in the
 [official macs3 tutorial](https://macs3-project.github.io/MACS/docs/Advanced_Step-by-step_Peak_Calling.html).

-Although this pipeline was designed to look at ATAC data, the only assumption on your data is that it is peak callable (count based data).
-Hence ChIP-Seq and DNase-Seq (and many more) are also applicable to be used here.

 ## Setup